Banking Regulation 2025

 Activities and Services Covered

-A licensed banking company can also engage in certain other forms of business such as guarantee and indemnity business, factoring, equipment leasing and hire purchase, underwriting, insurance business with risk participation through a subsidiary/joint venture and securitisation, among others, in accordance with the terms of the BRA and the RBI’s Master Direction on Reserve Bank of India (Financial Services provided by Banks) Directions, 2016.
+A licensed banking company can also engage in certain other forms of business such as guarantee and indemnity business, factoring, equipment leasing and hire purchase, underwriting, insurance business with risk participation through a subsidiary/joint venture and securitisation, among others, in line with the terms of the BRA and the RBI’s Master Direction on Reserve Bank of India (Financial Services provided by Banks) Directions, 2016.

 Licence Application Process

 The SEAC submits its recommendations to the RBI for consideration.
-The Internal Screening Committee (ISC), consisting of the governor and the deputy governors, examines all the applications and then submits its recommendations to the Committee of the Central Board of the RBI for the final decision to issue in-principle approval.
+The Internal Screening Committee (the “ISC”), consisting of the governor and the deputy governors, examines all the applications and then submits its recommendations to the Committee of the Central Board of the RBI for the final decision to issue in-principle approval.

 Some of the key requirements under the On-Tap Guidelines include the following.